Swing Riots: Tithe System

+Industrialisation

 The final straw was the introduction of horse-powered threshing machines, which could do the work of many men.
 They spread swiftly among the farming community and threatened the livelihoods of hundreds of thousands of farmworkers.
 Following the terrible harvests of 1828 and 1829, farm labourers faced the approaching winter of 1830 with dread.

 Riots

-Starting in the south-eastern county of Kent, the Swing Rioters smashed the threshing machines and threatened farmers who had them.
-The riots spread rapidly through the southern counties of Surrey, Sussex, Middlesex and Hampshire before they spread north into the Home Counties, the Midlands and East Anglia.
+Starting in the south-eastern county of Kent, the Swing Rioters smashed the threshing machines and threatened farmers who owned them.
+The first threshing machine to be destroyed was during Saturday night, 28 August 1830 at Lower Hardres.
+By the third week of October, more than 100 threshing machines had been destroyed in East Kent.
+The riots spread rapidly and systematically - following pre-existing road networks - through the southern counties of Surrey, Sussex, Middlesex and Hampshire before they spread north into the Home Counties, the Midlands and East Anglia.
 Originally, the disturbances were thought to be mainly a southern and East Anglian phenomenon, but subsequent research has revealed just how widespread Swing riots really were, with almost every county south of the Scottish border involved.

 In all, sixty percent of the disturbances were concentrated in the south (Berkshire 165 incidents, Hampshire 208, Kent 154, Sussex 145, Wiltshire 208); East Anglia had fewer incidents (Cambridge 17, Norfolk 88, Suffolk 40); and the Southwest, the Midlands and the North were only marginally affected.